 When Jonathan Gold, LA Weekly’s food critic, wrote a column last year calling San Francisco–style burritos “monstrous,” claiming that they’re filled with things that “neither God nor man ever intended to see the inside of a tortilla,” folks in the Bay Area rushed to their keyboards to defend their own, and a bitter fight ensued.
 I’ve stood on both sides of the battleground.
 I ate my first burrito in Southern California back when oranges still grew in Orange County.
 The simple wraps were one of the defining foods of my childhood.
 When I moved to the Bay Area and ordered my first burrito, I thought it was a mistake, a misguided interpretation—a burrito made by someone who had no idea what a burrito was.

 I soon realized, I was the misguided one.
-This log the size of a car muffler (see figure A, at left), with enough calories to fuel a 19-year-old linebacker, was actually a beloved dish.
+This log the size of a car muffler, with enough calories to fuel a 19-year-old linebacker, was actually a beloved dish.
 The burritophiles here, I learned, have an almost religious attachment to their favorite taqueria, and their orders are as predictable as San Francisco’s summer fog.

 I gave up and switched to tacos.
 Lately, though, I began to wonder: Maybe my burrito preference was clouded by sentimentality.
 Perhaps there was more to these 5-pounders than I realized.